Rising Damp Treatment

 Treatment for and prevention against rising damp

-Symptoms of damp appearing on walls are usually a sign that there is a fault or crack somewhere in the internal or external wall, or that you may have a problem with high levels of humidity inside the home.
+Symptoms of damp appearing on walls are usually a sign that there is a fault or crack somewhere in the internal or external wall of your home.
+Alternatively, you may have a problem with high levels of humidity inside the home.

-Our guide to dampness in the home will help you to identify the cause of your damp walls by explaining the causes and signs of rising damp, penetrating damp and condensation.
+Our guide to identifying and treating damp walls in the home will help you to understand the causes of damp walls and explain how to treat signs of rising damp, penetrating damp and condensation.
 If you feel your property is suffering from wet walls we are here to help.
-Get in touch with our damp proofing team today by clicking the button below to book a survey or call us on 0800 0121 437 to discuss your damp issues with a specialist.
+Get in touch with our damp proofing team today by clicking the button below to discuss your damp issues with a specialist.

 Moisture rising from below the ground level of a property and into the masonry walls can be identified by a distinctive tide mark stain.
 As moisture absorbed from the ground penetrates the internal brickwork, wallpaper and plaster can become damaged and white hygroscopic salt deposits can appear.
 The skirting board can also start to decay.